Itsy Docs

 2. Pattern — Which dates within that range to affect:

-• Specific days of the month
+• Custom — Choose specific days of the week

 3. Changes — What to update on matching dates: